namakan10/Projet-GDSS/README.md

-# Projet-GDSS
+# Project_GDSS

-Group Descision System Support
+Project to create a Group Decision System Support.
+Symfony is use in this project